magomimmo/modern-cljs/doc/tutorial-09.md

   -n, --nrepl REPL          Set nREPL server parameters e.g. "{:port 3001, :bind "0.0.0.0"}" to REPL.
 ```

-Aside from the `handler` option, to configure the `serve` task for
+Aside from the `handler` option, we are interested at the
-serving the ajax endpoint we have to implement on the server side, we
-are interested to the `resource-root` option as well.
-At the moment
+`resource-root` option as well.
+At the moment we're not interested in
-we're not interested in configuring the `init` and the `cleanup`
+configuring the `init` and the `cleanup` options.
+While developing, we
-options.
-While developeing, we want to set the `reload` option to
+also want to set the `reload` option to `true` to reload any modified
-`true` to reload any modified server side namespace on each incoming
+server side namespace on each incoming request.
-request.

 ### build.boot